 5 Reasons Why You Need to Take the IELTS

 IELTS stands for International English Language Testing.
 It is jointly administered by the University of Cambridge ESOL Examinations, the British Council and the IDP Education Pvt Ltd. The test is taken by candidates who wish to migrate to any English-speaking nation for further studies or for a job opportunity.
-The IELTS examination is administered in two slightly different test versions.
-The Academic IELTS test version is intended for the candidates who wish to pursue higher studies abroad and the General Training IELTS test version is for test takers who wish to secure a job opportunity or pursue non-academic training or for other immigration purposes.
-The IELTS examination is so famous that it is being accepted by numerous institutes in approximately 125 countries across the world.
+The examination is administered in two slightly different test versions.
+The Academic test version is intended for the candidates who wish to pursue higher studies abroad and the General Training test version is for test takers who wish to secure a job opportunity or pursue non-academic training or for other immigration purposes.
+This examination is so famous that it is being accepted by numerous institutes in approximately 125 countries across the world.

 5 Reasons for Taking the IELTS

 4. The English language is widely spoken in many countries across the world.
 So, even in your home or alien country, you are required to be proficient in English.
 For this, you might practice a lot and learn but to get a certification that identifies you as proficient in English, you will require taking an exam.
-For this purpose exclusively, there can be no other better option than taking the IELTS examination.
+For this purpose exclusively, there can be no other better option than taking the examination.
 It gives you a band scale grading that will help you get recognized based upon your proficiency.

-The IELTS examination tests your ability based upon the following four sections.
+This examination tests your ability based upon the following four sections.
 The time allotted to each section and the numbers of questions in each of the section are also being specified:

 - Listening (30 minutes, 40 questions).